Verna-Earth/interview-coding-challenge-1/README.md

    this exercise.
 2. Write a small but functionally-complete app that meets the brief, below.
    Make as many commits as you normally would do.
+3. Include a document to explain how the reviewer can run your app.
-3. Zip or tar your solution, and email it to your hiring manager.
+4. Zip or tar your solution, and email it to your hiring manager.

 ## The brief